-R.1.8.4 Faculty-specific requirements
+R.1.10.4 Faculty-specific requirements

-R.1.8.4.1 Examination
+R.1.10.4.1 Examination

-R.1.8.4.1.1 LLM obtained through the writing of a dissertation
+R.1.10.4.1.1 LLM obtained through the writing of a dissertation

 - a) A student is required to pass a major and two ancillary subjects in an examination prescribed in consultation with the Director of Research for the specific study, if he/she wishes to be permitted to write a dissertation.
 The evaluation of the student takes place by means of an oral examination by a panel appointed by the Director of Research, of which at least one member must be an expert who is not in the employ of the University.
-The student may also request that the evaluation be done by means of examination papers or other written assignments, in which case the examination papers and assignments must be moderated externally. - b) Students are also required to attend classes in the module LLMS 873 (Research Methodology), to pass the assignments in the module and participate in scheduled practical presentations. - c) The suggested guideline for the length of a dissertation is 100 A4 pages typed in 12 point font with 11⁄2 spacing.
+The student may also request that the evaluation be done by means of examination papers or other written assignments, in which case the examination papers and assignments must be moderated externally. - b) Students are also required to attend classes in the module Research Methodology, to obtain at least 50% for each assignment and/or presentation. - c) The suggested guideline for the length of a dissertation is 120 A4 pages (content) typed in 12 point Arial font with 11⁄2 spacing.
 Any substantial digression from this guideline is subject to the prior approval of the Director of Research before submission of the dissertation for examination.
-The Director of Research will determine whether the length of the dissertation is appropriate in the particular case.
-The dissertation is examined in accordance with the provisions of the General Rules. - d) In order to be admitted to write a dissertation the student must submit an acceptable research proposal to the Director of Research.
-The research proposal must be written under the supervision of the supervisor. - e) Before submission, the dissertation must be sent electronically to the administrative official of the Faculty.
-The Turitin report which is generated must be submitted with the dissertation. - f) The dissertation must be language edited and a certificate issued by the language editor must be attached. - g) The dissertation is assessed by an internal examiner (who is not involved with supervision of the study) and an external examiner who is not attached to the University.
+The Director of Research will determine whether the length of the dissertation is appropriate in the particular case. - d) In order to be admitted to write a dissertation the student must submit an acceptable research proposal to the Director of Research.
+The research proposal must be written under the supervision of the supervisor.
+The Research Proposal must be approved by the Research Director and the Faculty Board. - e) Before submission, the dissertation must be sent electronically to the administrative official of the Faculty.
+The Turnitin report which is generated must be submitted with the dissertation. - f) A student may also be expected to prepare an article for submission for publication as a full length article in an accredited journal. - g) The dissertation is assessed according to the General Rules. - h) The dissertation must be language edited and a certificate issued by the language editor must be attached. - i) The dissertation is assessed by an internal examiner (who is not involved with supervision of the study) and an external examiner who is not attached to the University.
 The final mark of the dissertation is the average of the two examiners' marks.
-After assessing the examiners'
+After assessing the examiners' reports, the examination committee may decide to award a different mark to the candidate.

-- reports, the examination committee may decide to award a different mark to the candidate. - A dissertation or mini-dissertation may only once be referred back to a student and after revision be submitted for examination.
-(General Rule A.7.5.2) - A students studies may be terminated if he/she fails to comply with the requirements laid down by the faculty or exceeds the maximum duration of the study period as determined by the faculty and has previously received a letter of warning (General Rules A.7.7)
+- j) A dissertation or mini-dissertation may only once be referred back to a student and after revision be submitted for examination.
+(General Rule A 7.5.2) - A students studies may be terminated if he/she fails to comply with the requirements laid down by the faculty or exceeds the maximum duration of the study period as determined by the faculty and has previously received a letter of warning (General Rules A.7.7)

-R.1.8.4.1.2 Structured LLM/MPhil
+R.1.10.4.1.2 Structured LLM/MPhil